26 Sept 2019

 In the US and Japan, local packaging companies are capable of producing packaging containers on a large scale.
 Therefore, Hong Kong exporters generally target at the small/medium factories in these countries, whose smaller orders are usually not accommodated by the domestic large packaging factories.

-The Chinese mainland has been a major consumer goods production centre which generates mammoth demand for packaging materials.
+Mainland China has been a major consumer goods production centre which generates mammoth demand for packaging materials.
 The growth in other businesses on the mainland has also boosted the demand for advertising, packaging and printing.
-In the meantime, more consumer goods manufacturers outsource their packaging production to specialized packagers.
+In the meantime, more consumer goods manufacturers outsource their packaging production to specialised packagers.
 These developments have created business opportunities for packaging subcontractors.

 On the whole, the CEPA origin criteria for packaging materials mainly include the principal manufacturing or processing operations carried out in Hong Kong, which confer essential characteristics to the final product.
 For example, for semi-chemical fluting paper, other thin uncoated paper and paperboard, as well as other coated, impregnated or covered paper and paperboard that are all manufactured from waste paper/wood pulp and coating materials, the principal processes for the purpose of delineating their origin are forming, drying, calendaring and coating.
 All these processes are required to be carried out in Hong Kong.
 For cartons, boxes and cases of corrugated paper or paperboard, the principal processes are plate-making, printing, cutting and assembling.
 If type-setting is required after plate-making, it must also be done in Hong Kong.
 The same rules also apply to folding cartons, boxes and cases of non-corrugated paper or paperboard.